-We doubt that there’s an ecommerce marketer who’d deny the importance of customer segmentation for email campaigns.
-When we have so much first-party data on user behavior, of course we’ll use it to give them a better experience and more relevant products!
+There isn’t an ecommerce marketer who’d deny the importance of customer segmentation for email personalization.
+We have so much first-party data on user behavior.
+Of course, we’ll use it to give them a better experience and more relevant products!

-However, there’s one additional layer of data that most ecommerce brands overlook and it leaves their email marketing somewhat personalized but not enough.
-A customer gets a message like this one:
+However, there’s one additional layer of data that most ecommerce brands overlook.
+That leaves their personalized email marketing half-done.
+For example, I got such an email:

 Need sparkly heels for that dress you got?
 We got you covered!”

-And wonders: “I got this dress 3 years ago for a wedding and it’s definitely out of style by now…It doesn’t even fit me anymore, why would I need the heels?”
+And I wondered: “I got this dress 3 years ago for a wedding and it’s definitely out of style by now…It doesn’t even fit me anymore, why would I need the heels?”

 A sale lost right there.

-Segmenting by product bought and upselling with relevant products is truly awesome, but timing does matter, too.
+Personalized content and upselling with relevant products is truly awesome, but timing matters, too.

 Online shopping is a very dynamic behavior and an action taken too far back is long irrelevant to the customer.

-That’s why for the best results, emails should be tailored not just by action taken but by the time of taking the action as well.
+That’s why for the best results, emails should be tailored not just by action but by the time of taking the action as well.
 Timely emails are truly relevant.

 Adding a time frame to customer segmentation makes sure you catch potential conversions while they’re hot.
 You want to offer products that people still need.